dtimaul/nyc-motor-vehicle-collisions-spark-analysis/README.md

 different paths that were created when we partitioned the NYC Motor Vehicle Collisions \- Crashes DataFrame by "ZIP_CODE".
 Each path represents a different ZIP_CODE.
-Next, in stage 1, we read the Parquet file from disk or memory if it is cached (as seen in the previous section).
-In our case, we are caching the parquet file for our DataFrame.
+Next, in stage 1, we read the Parquet file from disk (as seen in the previous section).
 The RDDs created in stage 1 are a parrallelCollectionRDD followed by a mapPartitionsRDD.
 Next, in stage 2 a FileScanRDD is created, followed by a MapPartitionRDD, then another MapParitionsRDD.
-In stage 3 a shuffledRowRDD is created because we are performing a group by which is a wide transformation, and thus data is shuffled across the cluster of nodes.
+In stage 3 a shuffledRowRDD is created because we are performing a groupBy function which is a wide transformation, and thus data is shuffled across the cluster of nodes.
 Next, a MapPartitionsRDD is created, followed by another mapPartitionsRDD in the map step.
 The map function uses a narrow